Resources

 Tribal Civics: A Guide for Fostering Engagement

 A Tribal civics initiative is a formal or informal learning opportunity for Tribal citizens to learn about their people’s history, cultural values and practices, traditional forms of governance, and current governmental structure and administration.
-This guide is for Indigenous youth, educators, knowledge keepers, grassroots and elected leaders; it’s for anyone who aspires to create and implement a Tribal civics engagement plan for their nation.
-This resource is available to download as a PDF.
+This guide is for anyone who aspires to create and implement a Tribal civics engagement plan for their nation.